Low Interest Rates Provide Opportunity for Home Buyers

 Interest Rates Are Low

 By buying a home now, you may be able to lock in a mortgage at one of the lowest rates in many years.
 The vast majority of housing economists project that mortgage rates across the U.S. will remain below 4% in 2020.
-In fact, the National Association of Realtors forecasts a 3.80% 30-year fixed rate, while Fannie Mae predicts the 30-year fixed rate to be 3.60% in 2020.
+The National Association of Realtors forecasts a 3.80% 30-year fixed rate.
+Fannie Mae predicts the 30-year fixed rate to be 3.60% in 2020.

 Interest rates have a significant impact on your monthly payment.
 For example, if you decide to buy a home with a $200,000 30-year fixed-rate mortgage at an interest rate of 3.8%, your mortgage payment (principal and interest only) would be $932 per month.
-But if you decided to wait until you’re finally ready to buy and the rates had gone up to 7% then that same $200,000 house would now cost you $1,331 per month.
+If you decide to wait until you’re really ready to buy and rates are up to 7%; that same house would cost $1,331 per month.

 Home Buying Power

 Your fixed rate plays a major role in determining your “home-buying power”.
 Buying power is the amount of home you can afford.
-With current low interest rates, homeowners and prospective buyers are learning they can afford more house than they previously thought.
+Despite low interest rates, homeowners and prospective buyers are learning they can afford more house.

 “A 1% point drop in rates—such as from 4.5% to 3.5%—leads to a monthly savings of $167 on a $200,000 mortgage,” says Lawrence Yun, chief economist for the National Association of Realtors.